Local Authority round-up 24/06/22

-Lesley Fairclough is a Notary Public.
-This means she acts as an impartial and legally trained witness to authenticate and certify the execution of documents intended for use outside the UK.
-Her signature and seal is recognised as evidence of a responsible legal officer in most countries of the world.
+Lesley Anne Fairclough is a Notary Public.
+This means she acts as an impartial and legally trained witness to authenticate and certify facts and the valid execution of documents intended for use outside the UK.
+Her signature and seal are recognised as evidence of a responsible legal officer in most countries of the world.
 Lesley has been a qualified Notary Public since 2010.

 When it comes to business transactions or personal matters with an international dimension, the services of a Notary Public are usually required.
 The signing of documents before a Notary Public gives the documents recognised legal status in the country concerned.